 Ferne hails from a very large, internationally based family and can’t remember a time when little children have not been a part of her life.
 While bringing up her own 4 children she fostered children from disadvantaged backgrounds, ran a home based family day care, and facilitated programs for babies and toddlers at church.

-In 2002 she obtained the AMI Assistants to Infancy Diploma.

-From 2002-2014 Ferne was the owner and operator of Down Under 3, a centre that offered educational programmes for babies and toddlers based on Montessori learning principles.
+In 2002 she obtained the AMI Montessori Assistants to Infancy Diploma and over the next decade owned and operated Down Under 3, a Montessori based learning centre for babies and toddlers based on Sydneys' North Shore.
 Through her work with parents and carers she began facilitating the hugely successful Faber and Mazlish parent workshops “How to Talk so Kids will Listen”, and “Siblings without Rivalry” as well as developing a “Toileting Independence” workshop which earned her the nick-name “The Poo-Poo Guru”.